alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 author: antoine
 ---

-When Etsy acquired A little Market, the migration of our websites to https which was in the box since few years became one of our priority project in mid 2015.
+When Etsy acquired A little Market, the migration of our sites to https which was in the box since few years became one of our priority project in mid 2015.
 But before starting such a big and impacting project, we went through a long preparation.

 ## Project preparation